 Weekends can be a busy time at many attractions in this high-population area, particularly outside, so it is a good idea to include some weekdays in your trip itinerary if you prefer fewer crowds.

-Things to do in Arlington, VA
+What to do in Arlington, Virginia

 You can never get bored when you stay in this suburb outside of D.C.
 There are just too many things to do in Arlington.